Louise Sylvan – President

 Nicholas Burton Taylor AM – Treasurer

 Nick has a longstanding commitment to rural communities and has extensive experience in the Australian agricultural sector.
-He owns Hillgrove Pastoral Pty Ltd and Kenny's Creek Angus, producers of beef and grain with properties in NSW and Queensland.
-Nick was appointed Chancellor of Southern Cross University in 2013.
-He is currently the Chair of the Country Education Foundation of Australia and of Delta Agribusiness and has served on the Boards of several listed companies, many of which have a rural focus.
-Nick was the Founder and Managing Director of Hays Accounting Personnel and is a past President of the Institute of Chartered Accountants.
-Nick joined the Bush Heritage Board in 2013.
+He owns Hillgrove Pastoral Pty Ltd and Kenny’s Creek Angus, producers of beef and grain.
+Nick is currently the Chancellor of Southern Cross University, Chair of Country Education Foundation of Australia and of Delta Agribusiness and has served on the Boards of several listed companies, many of which have a rural focus.

 Prof Hugh Possingham